-Table 10 - One Year Goals for Affordable Housing by Support Type units built.
+Table 10 - One Year Goals for Affordable Housing by Support Type

+The City continues to work on zoning reforms and incentives to provide an easier process to get more units built.
 However, it is difficult to control the affordability of those built.
 The City will use Community Development Block Grant (CDBG) to support those agencies that help keep our low-income residents in structurally sound homes that are warm, safe, and dry.